 I’m now at an age when I’ve experienced the application of economic theory for many years, and not just in Australia, but internationally.
 I retain my interest in it but have formed my own views on it.

 This is apropos recent economic discussion in Australia.
 I always welcome the conversation, even when it’s superficial, as so often it is.
 We should be talking about these things.
 Economic policy should be a matter we all take an interest in.
 It’s so easy in this political climate to bury our heads and take no notice, but if anything is ever to change than these serious discussions need to be common.

-One of the arguments trotted out was a variation on the old, and long discredited trickle-down theory – in this case the argument went that if you give tax cuts then business will pass on much of that windfall to employees in the form of pay-rise.
+One of the arguments trotted out was a variation on the old, and long-discredited trickle-down theory – in this case, the argument went that if you give tax cuts, then the business will pass on much of that windfall to employees in the form of pay-rise.
 This flies in the face of experience.
 The credo of ‘shareholder value’ (a poisonous credo, btw) means that most gets passed to shareholders, rather than reinvested in the business, or to pay rises (excepting executives).
-Outside of the government you had such mediocrities like Jennifer Westacott and Tony Shepherd bleat on about it, a sure sign it’s rubbish.
+Outside of the government, you had such mediocrities like Jennifer Westacott and Tony Shepherd bleat on about it, a sure sign it’s rubbish.

-As it happens I support the tax cuts now as I haven’t in the past, though not in the form the government proposes.
-With drastic tax cuts recently in the US and other parts of the world I think we need cuts to stay competitive.
-At the very least I think if cuts are to be implemented they should be tied to investment, and encourage wage growth (which is in everyone’s interest), but I would favour something bolder and more comprehensive than that.
+As it happens, I support the tax cuts now as I haven’t in the past, though not in the form the government proposes.
+With drastic tax cuts recently in the US and other parts of the world, we need cuts to stay competitive.
+At the very least I think if cuts are to be implemented, they should be tied to investment, and encourage wage growth (which is in everyone’s interest), but I would favour something bolder and more comprehensive than that.